radicalembodiment3/radicalembodiment3.github.io/info.md

 **Hostels**
 Cheaper options are available, including Airbnb and hostels, including the following:
-- [Kragsbjerggaard Vandrerhjem & Hotel](https://kragsbjerggaard.com/), a hostel in an old manor house, located around halfway between the centre and campus
+- [Kragsbjerggaard Vandrerhjem & Hotel](https://kragsbjerggaard.com/), a hostel in an old manor house, located around halfway between the city centre and campus
 - [DanHostel Odense City](https://www.danhostel.dk/en/hostel/danhostel-odense-city), located next to the main train station

 ## Getting around in Odense